Babacar Sedikh Diouf

-Babacar Sedikh Diouf or Babacar Sédikh Diouf (Serer: Babakar Sidiix Juuf, b.
-1928) is a Senegalese historian, author, researcher, campaigner against "Wolofization", a Pan-Africanist, and former teacher.
-He has written extensively about the history and culture of Senegal, Africa, and that of the Serer ethnic group to which he belong.
+Babacar Sedikh Diouf or Babacar Sédikh Diouf (Serer: Babakar Sidiix Juuf; born 1928) is a Senegalese historian, author, researcher, campaigner against "Wolofization", a Pan-Africanist, and former teacher.
+He has written extensively about the history and culture of Senegal, Africa, and that of the Serer ethnic group to which he belongs.
 He usually writes by the pen name Babacar Sedikh Diouf.

 Academia

 In 1951, Diouf met Léopold Sédar Senghor – the future President of Senegal, when Senghor visited a village in Casamance were Diouf was working at the time as a teacher.
 Senghor, who was then a member of parliament was visiting the area as a surprise and had to sleep overnight in a hut—away from the comforts he was used to.
 According to Diouf, after that chance meeting, he became a supporter of Senghor "because his visit had proved his humility and interest in teaching."
 As a result, he started to read Senghor's literary works.
 Sometime later, Senghor awarded him a grant to study Serer history "along Cheikh Anta Diop's hypotheses."

 Diouf, who is a retired teacher was appointed President of the Association of Retired Teachers of Senegal (French: l'association des instituteurs à la retraite).
 As of 1980, he was the Director of the Thiers School (l'Ecole Thiers).
 He has been a long-standing member of the National Union of Languages.

 Diouf sometimes write by the pen name Babacar Sedikh Diouf.
 Many of his works are unpublished but cited by African, Caribbean and Western scholars who've interacted with him over the years.
 Some of these include gender politics writers Louise Langevin, Fatou Kiné Camara and Jeremy I. Levitt; historians Mamadou Diouf, Abdoulaye Keita of IFAN—UCAD, Cyr Descamps and Iba Der Thiam; and anthropologist Henry Gravrand.

 Diouf usually writes in French but has also written in Serer.
 An eighty-page short biography of the 19th century Serer King of Sine — Maad a Sinig Kumba Ndoffene Famak Joof, titled: O maad a sinig : Kumba Ndoofeen fa Maak JUUF (Buka-Cilaas), 1853–1871, PAPF (1987) was written in Serer.